 Although many site owners approach user experience optimisation with desktop usage in mind, then gradually move towards a mobile friendly website as a secondary project, by following this practice and deeming mobile optimisation a less important slice of the “user experience pie” they may lose out on visitors and valuable conversions.

-According to a recent study, 96% of us use smartphones to get things done* on a daily basis, which should be a compelling enough reason to reevaluate this proposition.
+According to a recent study, 96% of us use smartphones to get things done (Analytics Google Blog, 2016) on a daily basis, which should be a compelling enough reason to reevaluate this proposition.
 Additionally, there is a steadily growing trend of content consumption on mobile devices and the fact that mobile searches have exceeded the number of searches on desktop in many countries around the world is nothing new.

 The need for the mobile revolution of the web has been addressed and dictated by Google over the course of the past few years.